-Estimated CrCl less than 70 mL/min: Coadministration with tenofovir is not recommended.
+-Estimated CrCl less than 70 mL/min: Not recommended.

 Liver Dose Adjustments

-Safety and efficacy have not been established in patients younger than 18 years; this drug is not recommended for use in patients younger than 3 months (due to risk of kernicterus).
+Safety and efficacy have not been established in patients 3 months to less than 18 years; this drug is not recommended for use in patients younger than 3 months (due to risk of kernicterus).